transformerlab/transformerlab-docs/docs/evaluate/harness.md

 ## 1. Selecting a Model from the Foundation Tab

-Start by navigating to the Foundation tab in TransformerLab.
+Start by navigating to the Foundation tab in Transformer Lab.
 Choose the model you want to evaluate from the list provided.

 <!-- Insert GIF showing model selection -->